Git Quick Start Guide

 $ git diff filename

-# View the difference between staged files and the last committed version
+# View the differences between staged files and the last commit

 $ git diff --cached

-# View the difference between a staged file and the last committed version
+# View the differences between a staged file and the last commit

 $ git diff --cached filename